dmytro-pro/rates_script_demo/Readme.md

 ```
 php rates-legacy.php input.txt
 ```
-Note that it will likely produce an error due to API constraints (API key for rates & rate limit for binlist)
+Note that it will likely produce an error due to API constraints (API key for rates if not loaded from env & rate limit for binlist)

 ### License